 Dr. Rutten joined the MCDC team in March 2021.
 She is a native of Minnesota.
 She received her undergraduate degree at the University of Minnesota Duluth, and completed her dental degree at the University of Minnesota Dental School.
 When it comes to caring for kids’ teeth, Dr. Rutten says, “I always want to encourage independence in our little ones, but we know that kids may not have the hand skills to brush their teeth thoroughly.
 I always recommend a parent or guardian help brush their kids’ teeth until they are 6 or 7 years old.”

 Dr. Rutten brings unique skills with specialty training focused on young patients with complex treatment needs, as well as adolescents with special health care needs at the following MCDC locations:

 Dr. Ammar Houssein

 Dr. Houssein has been serving our littlest patients since joining My Community Dental Centers in 2009.
 After completing his undergraduate education at the Medical College of Ohio, Dr. Houssein went on to New York University – College of Dentistry for his dental degree.
 He wants parents to know that, “Childhood tooth decay is more common than asthma or childhood obesity.
 While that seems overwhelming, the good news is, it’s preventable.
 Brushing two times a day for two minutes a day and flossing at least once a day can help prevent cavities.”

-Dr. Houssein serves pediatric patients at the Sidney, MI MCDC location.
+While Dr. Houssein does not specialize in pediatric dentistry, he enjoys serving young patients at the Sidney, MI MCDC location.

 Eight out of 10 dentists accept Healthy Kids Dental, and MCDC is part of the eight.
 If you have HKD, it’s as easy as letting us know and we’ll take care of the rest.
 Find the MCDC location nearest you.